naconmeaung/QA-Automation-Login-Playwright/README.md

-# qa-automation-login-playwright
+# QA Automation login Playwright

   This project demonstrates a professional automated testing approach for login functionality using Playwright.
 The focus is on positive, negative, security, and edge-case scenarios from a QA perspective.

 ## Test Scope